gulshan07dev/Airbnb-clone-with-nextjs/README.md

 - **Awesome UI**: The project features an attractive user interface inspired by Airbnb's design.

-- **Authentication**: Users can sign up, log in, and log out securely.
-The project uses Passport for user authentication.
+- **Authentication**: Users can sign up, log in, and log out securely. also including login with google or github.

 - **Property Reservations**: Users can reserve properties for their desired dates and manage their reservations.